 When viewing your localization tool, you can see a list of all of the available languages that Docebo offers.
 By default, all languages except for French Canadian and Slovak are automatically enabled on your platform.
 Any time that Docebo adds a new language to the localization tool, it will be automatically disabled so learners cannot automatically switch their platforms to that language until you activate it.
 Once a language is activated, this means that your learners are able to go into their profiles and directly change the language of their platforms.
 To disable a language in your platform (thus users will not be able to change their platforms to this language), press the checkmark icon in the language's row, switching it from green to grey.
-You can always re-activate it later by pressing the same checkmark, switching it from green to grey.
+You can always re-activate it later by pressing the same checkmark, switching it from grey to green.

 Setting a Language as the Default Language

 If you want to change the default language of the platform, find the language in the list in the Localization tool and press the Edit icon.
 Then, flag the Default language checkbox and press Confirm.
 Now, this language will be the default language for all platforms for you and your learners.

 To edit the details or how the name of a language appears in the platform, press the Edit icon in the language's row.
 Now, in the Description text box, you can type the name that you want to give the language.
 Please note that this is how the language's name will appear for ALL learners in all areas of the platform, regardless of the set language of a user's platform.
 Then, in the Reading Orientation section, flag whether the language is read from right-to-left or from left-to-right.
 When finished, press Confirm.
 Please Note: By default, language names and language codes follow the Iso-3166 standard.
 These cannot be changed, but you can change how the language appears to your learners using the language's description.